 \begin{definition}[Generalized Morse complex] The \emph{generalized Morse complex} $\genmorse(\Delta)$ of $\Delta$ is the simplicial complex whose vertices are the primitive discrete vector fields on $\Delta$, with a finite collection of vertices spanning a simplex whenever the primitive discrete vector fields are pairwise compatible.
 Said another way, the simplices of $\genmorse(\Delta)$ are the discrete vector fields on $\Delta$, with face relation given by inclusion. \end{definition}

 Note that $\genmorse(\Delta)$ is a flag complex, i.e., if a finite collection of vertices pairwise span edges then they span a simplex, which makes it comparatively easy to analyze.
 Viewed in terms of matchings on $\hasse(\Delta)$, $\genmorse(\Delta)$ is precisely the \emph{matching complex} of $\hasse(\Delta)$, i.e., the simplicial complex of matchings with face relation given by inclusion.
-Matching complexes of graphs are well studied; see \cite{bayer19} for an especially extensive list of references.
+Matching complexes of graphs are well studied; see \cite{bayer20} for an especially extensive list of references.

-Our primary object of study in the so called Morse complex $\morse(\Delta)$ of $\Delta$, introduced by Chari and Joswig in \cite{chari05}.
-This is the subcomplex of $\genmorse(\Delta)$ consisting of all discrete vector fields arising from a Forman discrete Morse function, or equivalently all acyclic discrete vector fields.
-To define all this we need some setup, which we draw mostly from \cite[Section~2.2]{scoville19}.
+The Morse complex $\morse(\Delta)$ of $\Delta$, introduced by Chari and Joswig in \cite{chari05}, is the subcomplex of $\genmorse(\Delta)$ consisting of all discrete vector fields arising from a Forman discrete Morse function, or equivalently all acyclic discrete vector fields.
+To define all this, we need some setup, which we draw mostly from \cite[Section~2.2]{scoville19}.
 Given a discrete vector field $V$ on $\Delta$, a \emph{$V$-path} is a sequence of simplices